-Did you know that 8 out of 10 children play with twenty or less of the toys they actually own?
-Of course, we want to give our children the best, but is it actually benefitting our kids to give them lots of toys?
-Read on to find out how many toys do my kids need.
+Did you know that 8 out of 10 children play with 20 or fewer of their toys?
+Of course, we want to give our children the best, but is it benefitting our kids to give them lots of toys?
+Read on to find out how many toys your kids need.

 What Toys Do My Kids Really Need?

 Do you know how many toys are in your child’s toy collection?
-Chances are if you’ve ever given them a birthday party or exchanged gifts at Christmas, they have received plenty.
+Chances are, if you’ve ever given them a birthday party or exchanged gifts at Christmas, they have received plenty.
 Having toys everywhere is overwhelming and often adds stress to your environment.
-Sometimes the number of toys your kids have may even provoke you to want to throw them away!
+Sometimes the number of toys your kids have may even provoke you to throw them away!

 Children do not need lots of toys to make them happy and successful.
 Toys that provide outlets for creativity and learning are great to have.
 Here are some ideas for toys that not only provide an enjoyable time but also encourage mental growth.

-- Blocks and building toys for encouraging creativity
+- Blocks and building toys to encourage creativity

 - Dolls and character toys to build social skills and role-play